 Day 1 – Arusha

 We arrived from Doha to Mt Kilimanjaro International Airport which is ideally located as a gateway to the parks.
-We were tired after an overnight flight so were happy to see our guide from Wayo Africa waiting for us!
+It’s safe to say we were tired after an overnight flight so were happy to see our guide from Wayo Africa waiting for us!

 We were booked to stay in nearby Arusha for the night which was perfect after the overnight flight.
 It allowed us to adjust and prepare for our onward trip.